Trewaters/BerkeleyJsDojo/README.md

 ## Meetings
 Sifu notes taken during the meeting.
 Make your notes helpful to others reading them in the future.
 Think of this like Open Source documentation.
 It is a great practice.

+Add presentations from speakers to `Presentations` folder for others to see later.

 ## Projects
 Folder of code projects that Berkeley JavaScript Dojo ( BJD ) has worked on.
 Projects in this section have a "project lead".
 These project were merged into the list by the "Sifu 'Root'".